agentheath/portfolio/writing/meeting_recording_tool/index.md

 ---

-## How to Schedule a Meeting Recording in Advance
+## Scheduling a Meeting Recording in Advance

 This section is for users who want to schedule a meeting or event to be recorded and streamed _in advance_.
 Events can be scheduled using the _Meeting Recording Tool_ UI or directly from the calendar tool.